AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

    -Ludwig Wittgenstein - Culture and Value

+   Edit: while reading an article by Hussein Nasser, i found a name for what im doing here ["Collateral Knowledge"](https://youtu.be/6YKbVpWmeLM)

 "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."

    -Abraham Lincoln